top of page

 Design, Iterate, Design, Design..

-To finalize and deliver each sprint, we produce thorough component-level and page-level specifications, documenting interaction behaviors and technical requirements to ensure smooth handoff and consistent implementation across a large engineering team.
+To support each sprint, I owned and produced detailed component- and page-level specifications, documenting interaction behaviors and technical requirements to ensure smooth handoff and consistent implementation across a large engineering team.